saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

   - 2(b)(ii): Meaning of 'lucrative' earns 1 mark.
   - 2(b)(iii): Interpretation of 'convert' receives 1 mark.
 - **ChatGPT Response**:
-  For Question 2(b) based on the provided text from Text C, "Into the Delta," the responses using my own words would be:

 - **2(b)(i) preserve:** To maintain the natural balance of the delta and ensure fishing remains regulated for ecological sustainability.
 - **2(b)(ii) lucrative:** More profitable and financially beneficial, especially compared to the tightly regulated fishing.